JaredDyreson/JaredDyreson.github.io/_posts/2019-06-29-portfolio-starbucksautoma.md

 Previous iterations has this external "library" directly integrated in main, which cluttered it and was hard to read.
 Also, driver instantiations are not allowed to be returned and subsequently not able to be used in one over arching class.

+### waitForPageToLoad

+Simple one line function to tell the webdriver to wait until the title has changed to a predefined value.
+This is useful to see if the page has fully loaded or not.

 ### findUserName

 This page can be temperamental.